gilav/zope_web-archive/README.md

 Zope exposed on port 8080
 Zope admin user/password to be changed in Dockerfile as needed.

+Available on dockerhub as gilou3000/warchive:tagname (still have to test if it run as it shloud).

 Feel free to contact me in case you try it and have issues...